Aelin Peterson: Biography

 Peterson spent her early life in Unalakleet and Fairbanks in Alaska.
-She was the cross-country skiing champion at Alaska High School in 1991 and 1992.
+She attended West Valley High School and was the Alaska state girls' individual champion (Skimeister) in 1991 and 1992.
 She attended Northern Michigan University before competing in the Junior Nationals, winning five gold and four silver medals between 1992 and 1998.
 During this time, the U.S. Ski Association ranked her as the best junior skier in the country on two separate occasions.

 In 1996, Peterson worked for Strong Capital Management in Menomonee Falls, Wisconsin.
 In 2000, she left her job to return to skiing.
 Before making the US team for the 2002 Winter Olympics, Peterson worked in Milwaukee, Wisconsin as a stock trader.
 She quit her job in finance to focus on her qualification for the Olympics.
-Prior to the Olympics, Peterson was forced to stop skiing for five years after contracting meningitis.
 She was inducted into the Alaska High School's Hall of Fame in 2006.

 In December 2019, Peterson was diagnosed with breast cancer.